-The Blue Mountains is the most popular day trip from Sydney.
+The Blue Mountains is the most popular day trip from Sydney and one of the most visited national parks in New South Wales and Australia.
 There are many things to do in the national park.
 Hence, it can be overwhelming to choose where to stop when planning a Blue Mountains self-drive itinerary.
 I went to the Blue Mountains many times for a day trip or an overnight trip.
 I’ve combined my experiences in this article to help you plan your Blue Mountains self-drive itinerary.

 The wilderness as far as you can see is the most impressive thing in the Blue Mountains.
 Imagine that the UNESCO World Heritage site is about the size of Belgium!